10 Summer Activities for Kids

 Week 6: Send the Kids to Summer Camp

 There simply just isn’t another overnight summer camp in Ontario that can boast about having as much prime lakefront on Lake Rosseau in beautiful Muskoka than Muskoka Woods.
-The location is only matched by the facilities including a 6-lane waterslide, 1000ft zipline, huge inflatable waterpark, beautiful boat house and bespoke leadership studio.
+The location is only matched by the facilities including a six-lane waterslide, 1,000-ft zip line, huge inflatable waterpark, beautiful boat house and bespoke leadership studio.
 Register today

 Provide your kids with the opportunity to make lifelong friends and create unforgettable memories by sending them to an overnight summer camp.
 Since 1979, Muskoka Woods has been the premier summer camp destination in Ontario for kids and youth ages six to 16.
-Located on the shores of beautiful Lake Rosseau, Muskoka Woods offers more than 60 activities — including a six-lane waterslide, a 1,000-ft zipline and a huge inflatable waterpark — that guests customize to fill a six-hour day over the course of a week.
+Located on the shores of beautiful Lake Rosseau, Muskoka Woods offers more than 60 activities!
 Are your kids ready to have the time of their lives?
 Register today

 Week 7: Get Lost in an Escape Room